HardlyDifficult/Tutorials/Chapter1.md

 }
 ```

-When Start is called, the first line is printed ("Launch in T minus 3 seconds") immediatally.
-Then we 'yield return' how long until the next line should be excuted.
+When StartCoroutine is called, the first line is printed ("Launch in T minus 3 seconds") immediately.
+Then we 'yield return' how long until the next line should be executed.

 'yield' before the return is a special C# keyword used with enumerators.
 It is marking your location in the method, allowing another class (in this example, Unity's internal logic), to resume the method from where it left off.